rijutawagh04/Lending-Club-Loan-Exploratory-Data-Analysis/README.md

 Conclusion: Significant number of borrowers in our dataset paid off their loan.
 79.81% of loan borrowers paid off amount borrowed, while 20.19% unfortunately defaulted.

-4. Analysis 4: Wordcloud of purpose for which the loans were taken
+# 4.Analysis 4: Wordcloud of purpose for which the loans were taken
 ![alt tag](https://github.com/rijutawagh04/Lending-Club-Loan-Exploratory-Data-Analysis/blob/master/final/images/word_cloud_loantitle.PNG)

 Wordcloud showing maximum loan amount by state.
 People from California and New York took maximum number of loans